USCGC Eagle (WIX-327): "America's Tall Ship"

 In 2010 she participated in Velas Sudamerica 2010, a historical Latin American tour by eleven tall ships to celebrate the bicentennial of the first national governments of Argentina and Chile.

-Eagle celebrated her 75th Anniversary with a visit to the Landungsbruecken Pier in Hamburg, across from the Blohm & Voss shipyards where she was built.
+Eagle celebrated her 75th anniversary with a visit to the Landungsbrücken Pier in Hamburg, across from the Blohm & Voss shipyards where she was built.
 On her return from Germany, she visited Reykjavík, Iceland where she crossed into the Arctic Circle for the first time, inducting her crew into the Order of the Blue Nose.

 In 2012, as part of the Tall Ships Challenge hosted by Tall Ships America in conjunction with Operation Sail 2012, Eagle took part in a two-day race off the coast of Nova Scotia with a large group of tall ships from all over North America.
 After 32 hours of calm waters, the wind began to blow and Eagle won the race in a dramatic fashion.

 Her 2020 cruise was abbreviated due to the COVID-19 pandemic, and her voyages were limited to the Long Island Sound and returning to New London without making any port calls.
 She resumed her voyages with port calls in Portugal, Iceland, and Bermuda in 2021.

+The Eagle sails down the Hudson River during Sail250.

+The Eagle served as the flagship for Sail250 in 2026, a gathering of tall and military ships at port cities across the United States to mark the country's 250th anniversary.